 Can you see the enormous difference between being righteous because we believe in Christ’s righteousness, and being righteous because our behavior comes from Christ who is dwelling in us?

-The concept of a sovereign grace, an imputation of righteousness to us independently of our behavior, is set forth in numerous Christian churches.
-Yet, the Apostle Paul insisted that if we behave according to our sinful nature we shall not inherit the Kingdom of God.
+The concept of a sovereign grace, an imputation of righteousness to us independently of our behavior, is taught in numerous Christian churches.
+Yet, the Apostle Paul insisted that if we behave according to our sinful nature, we shall not inherit the Kingdom of God.

-Of course, it is plain that the modern theologians view Paul's use of the term "works" to mean efforts to live according to the ordinary concept of decent, godly behavior.
-We are made eligible for Heaven and fellowship with God by our profession of belief in Christ independently of how we behave.
+Of course, it is plain that the modern theologians view Paul’s use of the term “works” to mean efforts to live according to the ordinary concept of decent, godly behavior.
+They claim we are made eligible for Heaven and fellowship with God by our profession of belief in Christ independently of how we behave.